awesomo4000/excellent/NEWHIRE.md

 When implementing examples, you might encounter issues where your output file doesn't match the reference.
 Here are some common problems and solutions:

+### Zig Language Issues

+- **Deprecated std.mem.split**: As of Zig 0.14.0, `std.mem.split` is deprecated.
+Use `std.mem.splitScalar`, `std.mem.splitAny`, or `std.mem.splitSequence` instead, depending on your use case.
+Most string splitting with a single character delimiter should use `std.mem.splitScalar`.

 ### Excel Formula Issues

 - **Warning Indicators**: If Excel shows warning indicators in formula cells in your output but not in the reference file, check: